gregstanley/gregstanley.github.io/about.md

 permalink: /about/
 ---

-I'm a UK based **Senior Software Engineer**.
+I'm a UK based **Software Engineer**.
 I've been working professionally with all things web and technology since 2006.

 I originally started the site in 2019 as, despite being in the industry for over ten yerars, there was [little to no evidence](https://www.youtube.com/watch?v=z_Cb5wQBoXs) of my existence.